noxasch/noxasch/README.md

 Although despite being professionally incline to prefer backend development and architecture, I also do Front End development on the side.

-- Web: Svelte, React, Remix
+- Web: Vuejs, Svelte
-- Cross-Platform: Flutter -(mainly use Riverpod for State Management, DiP, and Caching).
+- Cross-Platform: Flutter - (mainly use Riverpod for State Management, DiP, and Caching).

 ### Development History